“Perhaps home is not a place, but simply an irrevocable condition.”

-Note: the term homestay in Asia does not have the same meaning as used in this post.
-Instead, most are small inns and bed-and-breakfast establishments where there are several guest rooms available.
-In many other parts of the world, these types of small inns are called guesthouses.
+Note: The term “homestay” in Asia does not have the same meaning as this post.
+Instead, most are small inns and bed-and-breakfast establishments with several guest rooms.
+These small inns are called guesthouses in many other parts of the world.

-A homestay with a local family is similar to hospitality exchanges, except that travelers pay families to put them up in a room in the host’s home.
+A homestay with a local family is similar to hospitality exchanges, except travelers pay families to put them in a room in the host’s home.

-In Latin America and often in Europe, almost all learning and volunteer vacations offer students or volunteers the chance to stay with local families as part of their programs.
-Most of the time in Latin America, the families also provide two to three meals a day.
+In Latin America and often in Europe, almost all learning and volunteer vacations offer students or volunteers the chance to stay in a homestay with a local family as part of their programs.
+In Latin America, the families also provide two to three meals a day most of the time.

 Language schools usually encourage students to stay with a local family to practice the language in a real-life setting.
-Sometimes, students wait for several months while they are volunteering or studying in another country.
+Sometimes, students stay for several months in a homestay while volunteering or studying in another country.

-I love staying in local people’s homes, and it is, by far, my favorite accommodation option.
+I love staying in a homestay with a local family.
+It is, by far, my favorite type of long-term accommodation.

 Homestays are the only accommodation that has played a substantial role in my life.
-Through homestays, I have met a girlfriend and forged other close friendships worldwide, and have gotten a chance to see daily life for people in other countries.
+Through homestays, I have met a girlfriend, forged other close friendships worldwide, and have gotten a chance to see the daily life of people in other countries.
 Homestays also helped me learn Spanish, French, Italian, and Russian.

-I have stayed in 25 different homestays in Latin America, Europe, and Canada.
-In total, I have spent almost a year in local people’s homes.
-The rooms are usually comfortable (though mainly in Latin America, sometimes the furniture and beds are not very fancy or comfortable) and, especially in Latin America, the food is ample.
+I have stayed in 25 Latin America, Europe, and Canada homes for almost a year.
+The rooms are usually comfortable (though in Latin America, sometimes the furniture and beds are not very fancy or comfortable), and the food is ample.

-However, sometimes the homestays are luxurious.
-For example, I had a lovely room and private bathroom in a spacious and elegant 15th-century apartment in Venice, Italy.
+Sometimes the homes are luxurious as well.
+For example, I had a lovely room and private bathroom in a spacious, elegant 15th-century apartment in Venice, Italy.
 In Siena, Italy, I stayed in a fourth-floor gigantic apartment (with ample space to myself) with a balcony overlooking an olive orchard and the old town.

-While I love homestays, they are not always the most fun or comfortable experiences.
-I have had the following ¨bad¨ experiences:
+While I love a homestay with a local family, I have had the following “bad¨ experiences:

-- Stayed in some pretty small and not very comfortable homes.
-I have never been so cold as I was during a three-week homestay in May, winter in the Southern Hemisphere, in Cuzco, Peru.
+- I have never been so cold as during a three-week homestay in May, winter in the Southern Hemisphere, in Cuzco, Peru.
+I have also stayed in some pretty small and not very comfortable homes.
 (Yet, the host family was kind and hospitable).

-- Spent five weeks in Milan, Italy, with a woman who I never really learned to like very much.
-She would go on hour-long diatribes about fake news stories in rapid speed Italian without ever hearing a word of my conversations.
+- Spending five weeks in Milan, Italy, with a woman who I never really learned to like very much.
+She would go on hour-long rants about fake news stories in rapid-speed Italian without hearing a word of my conversations.

-Since most homestays are for students or volunteers, it is rare to see Fifty-Plus Nomads in these accommodations.
-I have stayed with several families who had over a hundred guests over many years, and most told me that I was one of only a couple of guests over the age of 25.
+Since most homestays are for students or volunteers, it is rare to see Fifty Plus Nomads in these accommodations.
+I have stayed with several families with over a hundred guests for many years, and most told me I was one of only a few guests over 25.

 Homestays Around the World

-In Asia, homestays, like the ones described in this section, are difficult to arrange.
+In Asia, staying in a local family’s home can be challenging to arrange.
 Occasionally, in Asia, tourists can stay with tribal groups for a couple of days.
 In some countries, like Japan, you may also stay with a local family as a part of a language program.
-However, I could not find any accommodations with local Thai families when I studied Thai.
+However, I could not find accommodations with local Thai families when I studied Thai.

 Want to Know More About Homestays?

-I love homestays; however, I am one of the few adults who regularly participate in homestays.
-Therefore, most of the websites with valuable tips are for college and high school kids.
+I love homestays; however, I am one of the few adults who has regularly stayed in local’s homes for many years.
+Therefore, most websites with valuable tips are for college and high school kids.
 However, tips like these from GoOverseas are helpful for adults, too.